 \subsubsection{Anisotropy and dissipation}

-Since buoyancy forces mainly act on he vertical component of the velocity field, an anisotropy enhancement with respect to the unstratified situation is expected for both the large scale and the small scale of the turbulence.
-To evaluate the large scale anisotropy, we consider the relative weight of the energy associated to the vertical velocity with respect to the other components \citep{pope}, by using the ratio
+Since buoyancy forces act mainly on a vertical component of the velocity field, an anisotropy enhancement, with respect to the unstratified situation, can be expected for both the large-scale turbulence and the small-scale turbulence.
+We consider the relative weight of the energy associated with the vertical velocity, with respect to the other components \citep{pope}, to evaluate the large-scale anisotropy, using the ratio

-Figure \ref{fig:skeConf} shows the behavior of the ratio $B_3$ along the vertical direction (panel \textit{a}), and the time evolution of its peak value in time.
-Under neutral stratification condition, the anisotropy in large-scale is present, but limited, with maximum deviation of the 5\%.
-In presence of a stratification, the anisotropy becomes very intense.
-In particular, it is possible to observe how the vertical fluctuation undergoes a great dumping under stable stratification conditions ($\langle u_3^2\rangle < \langle u_{1,2}^2\rangle$) and, viceversa, an intense growth, under unstable conditions ($\langle u_3^2\rangle > \langle u_{1,2}^2\rangle$).
-These differences are responsible for the different transport and fluxes behavior observed in previous sections.
-In figure \ref{fig:skeConf}\textit{a}, it is also possible to observe that the variation concern the global mixing layer (and not only the previously introduced pit/peak sub-layers of kinetic energy).
-In fact, together with the formation of such sub-layers, it was also observed a concomitant shift of the main energy gradient.
-This fact supports the observation that somehow the time evolution of cloud during mixing is sensitive to large-scale \cite{Gotzfried2017} in concomitance to the important effects induced by the small-scale directly on the drops size distribution and supersaturation fluctuation \cite{golshan2021}.
+Figure \ref{fig:skeConf} shows the behavior of the $B_3$ ratio along the vertical direction (panel \textit{a}), and the time evolution of its peak value in time.
+Anisotropy is present in a large-scale for a neutral stratification condition, but is limited, with a maximum deviation of 5\%.
+Anisotropy becomes very intense in the presence of a stratification.
+It is in particular possible to observe that the vertical fluctuation undergoes a large dumping under stable stratification conditions ($\langle u_3^2\rangle < \langle u_{1,2}^2\rangle$) and, viceversa, an intense growth under unstable conditions ($\langle u_3^2\rangle > \langle u_{1,2}^2\rangle$).
+These differences are responsible for the different behavior of the transport and fluxes observed in the previous sections.
+It is also possible to observe, in Figure \ref{fig:skeConf}\textit{a}, that the variation concerns the global mixing layer (and not only the previously introduced pit/peak sub-layers of the kinetic energy).
+In fact, together with the formation of such sub-layers, a concomitant shift in the main energy gradient is also observed.
+This fact confirms the observation that the time evolution of a cloud during mixing is somewhat sensitive to large-scales \cite{Gotzfried2017} in concomitance with the important effects induced directly on the drop size distribution and supersaturation fluctuation by the small-scale \cite{golshan2021}.